Jaspersoft/js-visualize-components-samples/pages/tools/jv-tools.md

 #### Authentication

-To authenticate to your JRS server, you must provide credentials.
+To authenticate to your JasperReports Server, you must provide credentials.
 You can do this with an Authentication object.

 ```json
 {